istio/istio.io/content/en/blog/2020/dns-proxy/index.md

 ### VM access to Kubernetes services

 Consider the case of a VM with a sidecar.
-As shown in the illustration below, applications on the VM lookup the IP addresses of services inside the Kubernetes cluster as they typically have no access to the cluster's DNS server.
+As shown in the illustration below, applications on the VM look up the IP addresses of services inside the Kubernetes cluster as they typically have no access to the cluster's DNS server.